 Old Classification New GASB 54 Classification

 Reserved Nonspendable

-Reserveu Restricted
+Restricted

-Danismatad Committed
+Designated Committed

-Designated Assigned
+Assigned

 Undesignated Unassigned

 - Non-spendable for items that would not be converted to cash, like inventories and prepaid items (cash has already been used). - Restricted amounts that can be spent for specific purposes, dictated by external entities or legislation, like debt service covenants, and grants. - Committed for specific purposes determined by formal action of governing body, such as transportation projects or our Capital, Stafford Opportunity, and Revenue Stabilization reserves.
 The commitments for the specific purpose must be made prior to the end of the fiscal year.
 The actual amount may be determined subsequently (prior to financial statement issuance).
-Action by governing body is needed to "undo" the commitment. - Assigned management's intentions/specific purposes, such as set asides we have for CSA, permit center, or future expenditures. - Unassigned residual, spendable amounts in the General Fund there should not be any unassigned funds in Special Revenue and Capital Projects Funds, as all funds should relate to the purpose of the fund.
+Action by governing body is needed to "undo" the commitment. - Assigned management's intentions/specific purposes, such as set asides we have for future expenditures. - Unassigned residual, spendable amounts in the General Fund there should not be any unassigned funds in Special Revenue and Capital Projects Funds, as all funds should relate to the purpose of the fund.